 Neil Hughes’ creations have been seen with many international high-profile companies, as well as famous designers.
 This is an impressive achievement.
 Neil did not get where he is now with just a few years.
-He has been developing his skills and portfolio for fifteen years.
+He has been developing his skills and portfolio for twenty years.
 What are some of his significant accomplishments?

 “My significant accomplishments have been re-cutting,producing and documenting my favourite characters from the past twentyyears.
 It was enormous fun to invite back some of the people who were the original performers and bring them up- to-date with modern production techniques.
 It’s been a fantastic experience.”

 With many artists, inspiration is an important part of being the creative.
 Usually, creatives have other creatives that they look to.
 This is no exception for Neil.
 “Jean Paul Gualtier and Alexander McQueen are my favourite artists.
 I admire them for producing work that goes against the grain of how people should express themselves.”

 Body painters have few limits with their work because there are so many industries that required such creative people, in particularly filming making and night clubs.
 “I use my art to express myself, its the purest way I can articulate how I see and interact with the world.
 I’m extremely fortunate that its given me access to such a wide variety of fantastic sights and opportunities.”